 - A hero walks down the street, and some ruffians come at him.
 They fight.
 The hero could win or lose here.

 - The same hero walks past some ruffians who look mean, but mostly ignore him.
-At the end of the street, as the hero turns the corner, he takes a board to the face and the ruffians show up to clean his pockets.
+At the end of the street, he turns the corner and takes a board to the face.
+That’s when the ruffians show up to clean out his pockets.

-Take away the obvious answer of throwing violence at a character.
-Let’s say you have two detectives, they’re partners.
-They’re in the car on a stakeout and one guy brought along a tuna sandwich.
-Detective #2 just loses it because of the smell.
-Detective #1 had no idea it was going to be an issue at all, but suddenly he’s in conflict.
+Let’s say you have two detectives; they’re partners.
+They’re in the car on a stakeout, and one guy brought along a tuna sandwich.
+Detective #2 loses his mind because of the smell.
+Detective #1 had no idea it was going to be an issue at all, but suddenly he’s in a conflict.

 Sometimes it’s the most mundane of things that trip people up.
-A mis-dialed number on a phone, a misspoken word, a tuna sandwich in a break room.
-Sorry, that last unfolded in front of me at the office this week.
+It could be as simple as a misdialed number on a phone, a misspoken word, or a tuna sandwich in a break room*.

 Sabotage is your friend, but don’t overdo it.
 “Everything in moderation,” and all that.

 I don’t want to over-sell this example, but I watched this happen earlier this week.
 Certain smells tend to be offensive, of course, but I have never seen people so “up in arms” about what someone else was eating for lunch.